MhmRhm/DotBashHistory/README.md

 ```bash
 fdisk /dev/sda
 ```
-to edit partitions on a device.
+to manipulate partitions on a device.